Khyenle

 Painter

-Tsering Norbu is a person who always has a big smile on his face.
-He was a nomad before he started learning drawing and painting from his master, Tsewang Drojie, at the age of 18.
-His master passed away later but he continued his learning while traveling around to make a living by painting furniture.
-Now he is a distinguished painter with 17 years of experience in painting.
-He lives with his parents, wife and two kids who all depend on his single income.
-“I always admired craftsman when I was herder on the mountains.
+Now, with 17 years of experience in painting, he is a distinguished artist.
+He lives with his parents, wife, and two children, all of whom depend on his single income.
+He says, “I always admired craftsmen when I was a herder in the mountains.
 Khyenle means dreams came true for me.
-Being an artist or a craftsman and making a living by drawing and making beautiful things was my childhood dream.
+Being an artist or a craftsman and making a living by drawing and creating beautiful things was my childhood dream.
 Here I am.”

 Dawa Dolma